 - Where practical, caterpillars should be removed by hand

-- Pheromone traps which can help monitor adult moth activity are available from several suppliers including Agralan, Dragonfli and Solabiol
+- Pheromone traps, can indicate whether there are moths in the area and their level of activity.
+These are available from several suppliers including Agralan, Dragonfli and Solabiol

-- The mixed nematode biological control sold as Fruit and Vegetable Protection has some effect on the larvae
+- The mixed nematode biological control sold as Fruit and Vegetable Protection has some effect on the caterpillars

-- The caterpillars do have a range of natural enemies including parasitoid flies, parasitoid wasps, earwigs, spiders and ants
+- The caterpillars have a range of natural enemies, including parasitoid flies, parasitoid wasps, social wasps, spiders and ants

-- There have been reports of birds such as blue tits feeding on the caterpillars in some locations.
+- There have been reports of garden birds including blackbirds, starlings, magpies and tits feeding on the caterpillars in some locations.
 It is not yet clear if this predation will result in a reduction of box tree moth numbers

 - Consider choosing alternatives to box plants (see below)